Andrew Wyeth's Portrait of American Life

 Andrew Wyeth was a popular but controversial realist who stood in stark contrast to modernism, pop art, and other experimental artistic movements of the 20th century.
 Rather than focusing on urban life and abstract themes, Wyeth’s works centered rural narratives of life in Maine, Pennsylvania, and New England.
 Many critics have long accused Wyeth of sentimentalism, while others argue that his pieces instead portray subtle drama, intensity, and a strong emotional component lurking beneath the surface.

-After Alvaro and Christina’s passing in 1967 and 1968, respectively, Wyeth attended their funerals and completed four more paintings before closing the page on his time at the Olson House.
+After Alvaro and Christina’s passing in 1967 and 1968, respectively, Wyeth attended their funerals and completed four more paintings before turning the page on his time at the Olson House.
 The farm changed hands twice until 1991 when it was purchased by the Farnsworth Art Museum.

 The Olson House reopened as a historic house museum in 1992, and the Farnsworth Art Museum deliberately removed most of the home’s furnishings to retain its significance as a traditional, 19th-century saltwater farm.
 The kitchen’s original wood stove and a lone egg crock feature prominently in the home, both of which were subjects in individual paintings.
 Photographic reproductions of Wyeth’s work completed during his time at Olson House line its walls, and visitors often feel that wandering through the home is like walking through one of Wyeth’s paintings.